manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 2. They are both defined *and* their *string values* are the same

 The string value of a symbol defined with `#define` is the empty string `""`.
-Symbols defined with `build.properties` files or `-Akey[=value]` command line arguments may have values assigned to them explicitly.
+Symbols defined with `build.properties` files, `-Akey[=value]` command line arguments, and SymbolProvider implementations such as Android build variant symbols may have String values.

 >Note it is impossible for a symbol to have a `null` value.
 When referenced in an equality expression, if a symbol is not assigned a value, its value is the empty string `""`.

 Additionally, you can compare numeric symbol values using relational expressions with `>`, `>=`, `<`, `<=`.
-If either of the operands is not a number value, a compile-time error results indicating the value is not allowed in the expression.
+If either of the operands is not coercible to a number value, a compile-time error results indicating the value is not allowed in the expression.

 ### `#elif`